aklimchu/aklimchu/README.md

 <h2 align="left">💫 About Me:</h2>

 👋 Hi, I’m Andrei :)
-👀 I’m interested in Web, Mobile and Software Development
-👨🏻‍💻 Now I study at Hive Helsinki coding academy
-🌱 I’m currently working with C and C++
+👀 I’m interested in Software Development, Systems Development and Cloud Engineering 👨🏻‍💻 Now I study at [Hive Helsinki](https://www.hive.fi/) coding academy 🌱 I’m currently working with C and C++
 💼 I have a background in sales and business development
 💞️ I’m looking for an opportunity in a company where I can improve my skills